sascha2000/gporter/README.md

 gporter -r 001

 ## test-coordinates
-In the folder gprter_files you'll find some test coordinates
+In the folder gprter_files you'll find some test coordinates.